aio-libs/multidict/docs/multidict.rst

 The module provides two ABCs: ``MutliMapping`` and ``MutableMultiMapping``.
-They are similar to :class:`collections.abc.Mapping` and :class:`collections.abc.MultiMapping` and inherited from them.
+They are similar to :class:`collections.abc.Mapping` and :class:`collections.abc.MutableMapping` and inherited from them.

 .. versionadded:: 3.3